flowxo/flowxo-sdk/README.md

 - `done(new Error(response.statusCode + ' ' + body))` (some kind of temporary error reported by API)
 - `done(new Error('Could not parse: ' + body))` (API returns invalid JSON)

 It's up to you what information your error contains, but make sure it describes the problem.
-The user will never see these error messages, they're only logged and monitored by Flow XO.
+The user will never see these error messages, they're logged and monitored by Flow XO.

 The platform will retry the request up to 5 times (with exponential back-off), and if after the 5th attempt a retryable error still occurs, it will be written to the workflow log as "The request failed because something unexpected happened.".